shuiruge/arxiv-suggestion/README.md

 Example
 ------

-The following is a simple instance. **You can just follow this pattern of usage to make it your own.**
+The following is a simple instance. **You can just follow this pattern of usage to make it your own.** Note that, in this instance, I set the `search_query` argument of `read_arxiv` to be `'gr-qc'` (as you will see in the following). .

 ---